 Inventory, lb : 0

-Kettle River garlic may be found at farmers markets in the summer season.
+Kettle River garlic is available in the summer months.

 Kettle River garlic, botanically classified as Allium sativum, is a softneck garlic favored for its large bulbs and rich flavor.
 Also known as Kettle River Giant, this garlic is classified as an artichoke variety, a name which serves as a descriptor of the way the cloves grow in an overlapping manner.
 Softneck garlic such as the Kettle River often falls under the common name of garlic in supermarkets as they are prolific in production, have longer than average shelf lives, and can be shipped readily with ease.

 Kettle River garlic is an excellent source of vitamin B6, vitamin C, and manganese.
 It is also known for its high allicin content which has anti-bacterial and anti-fungal properties.